top of page

 CULTIVATING CONNECTIONS

-Growing Local SC is focused on building a network of organizations and individuals to support South Carolina in getting food from farms and gardens to the table.
+Growing Local SC is an initiative of the South Carolina Food Policy Council focused on building a network of organizations and individuals to support South Carolina in getting food from farms and gardens to the table.
 The goal of the project is to create a cross-sector local food system network aspiring to cultivate a thriving, equitable, inclusive, resilient, and just food economy providing access to healthy food for all.

 About